 The problem comes from trying to muscle a horse into collection using the reins so that they bend their necks.

-Just because a horse’s neck is bent and they’re moving a bit slower doesn’t mean that they’re collected.
+But for two, just because a horse’s neck is bent and they’re moving a bit slower doesn’t mean that they’re collected.

-Circles Are Your Friend
+The Secret on How to Collect a Horse: Circles Are Your Friend

 If you read my post on flexion, you’ll know how much I stress this.